-- 1. The Board of Appeals shall only issue a variance upon: - a.
-A showing of good and sufficient cause, and

-- b.
-A determination that failure to grant the variance would result in exceptional hardship to the applicant; and - c.
-A determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws, and - d.
-A determination that the variance is the minimum necessary, considering the flood hazard, to afford relief. - 2.
-A variance shall not be issued within any designated regulatory floodway if any increase in flood levels during the base flood discharge would result. - 3.
-If a variance is granted, the Board of Appeals shall notify the applicant in writing over their signature that: - a.
-The issuance of such variance to construct a structure below the base flood elevation will result in increased premium rates for flood insurance up to amounts as high as \$25.00 for \$100.00 of insurance coverage; and - b.
-Such construction below the base flood level increases risks to life and property. - 4.
-The Board of Appeals will maintain a record of all variance actions including justification for their issuance and report such variances issued in the Annual Report submitted to the Federal Insurance Administration. - 5.
-Variances may be issued for the reconstruction, rehabilitation, or restoration of structures listed on the National Register of Historic Places or on State Inventory of Historic Places, without regard to the procedures set forth above.
+- 1. Variances shall not be issued by a community within any designated regulatory floodway if any increase in flood levels during the base flood discharge would result; - 2.
+Variances shall only be issued by a community upon (a) a showing of good and sufficient cause, (b) a determination that failure to grant the variance would result in exceptional non-financial hardship to the applicant, and (c) a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, create nuisances, cause fraud on or victimization of the public, or conflict with existing local laws or ordinances: - 3.
+Variances shall only be issued upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief; - 4.
+A community shall notify the applicant in writing over the signature of a community official that (a) the issuance of a variance to construct a structure below the base flood level will result in increased premium rates for flood insurance up to amounts as high as \$25 for \$100 of insurance coverage and (b) such construction below the base flood level increases risks to life and property.
+Such notification shall be maintained with a record of all variance actions as required in paragraph 5. of this section; and - 5.
+A community shall (a) maintain a record of all variance actions, including justification for their issuance, and (b) report such variances issued in its annual or biennial report submitted to the Federal Insurance Administrator.